ThorbenF/DeepLNE_PlusPlus/README.md

 Content:

-- Tutorial of the knowledge distillation framework to train a computationally fast DeepLNE model and use it as a biased CV (System: Particle in Muller-Brown potential)
+- Tutorial of the knowledge distillation framework to train the DeepLNE model and use it as a computationally fast biased CV (System: Particle in Muller-Brown potential)

 - All scripts to produce the results published in this study and figures of main text and SI.